grafana/grafana/docs/sources/alerting/migrating-alerts/legacy-alerting/alerts-rules.md

 - How to upload alerting rules definition to your Grafana Cloud Logs instance
 - How to configure an Alertmanager for your Grafana Cloud Alerts instance, giving you access to the Alertmanager UI.

 **Note:** You need an API key with proper permissions.
 You can use the same API key for your Metric, Log, and Alerting instances.
-Refer to [Create a Grafana Cloud API key]({{< relref "../reference/create-api-key/" >}}) for instructions.

 ## Download and install mimirtool